 As any online worker will tell you, there’s something we all want more of: 5-star feedback ratings.
 This is particularly true for freelancers who are somewhat new to online work.
 As I’ve seen from personal experience, a stellar feedback score can rapidly boost your visibility to prospective clients and significantly accelerate your earning potential.
-Simply put, the oDesk feedback score is arguably an oDesker’s most valuable asset.
+Simply put, the Upwork feedback score is arguably an oDesker’s most valuable asset.

 So if feedback is indeed so important, how can you get more of it?
 What specific actions must you take as a freelancer?
 What should you do to avoid bad feedback?
 Here are some of my favorite feedback best practices.

-Why Does Your oDesk Feedback Score Matter?
+Why Does Your Upwork Feedback Score Matter?

 Having hired many online workers myself, I can tell you that clients almost always factor an applicant’s feedback score into the evaluation process.
 Some clients may even filter you out of their searches if your feedback score doesn’t meet their criteria.